House Edge

 Appendix

 A strategy note should be short enough to read during a break.
 Put the stake ceiling, stop loss and feature-buy rule on one line.
 If the rule set needs a long explanation, it may be too complicated for live play.
-Mental already supplies enough complexity inside the reels.
+Mental II already supplies enough complexity inside the reels.

 Players who enjoy tracking numbers can record total wager rather than only deposits.
 Total wager shows how much action the bankroll has been exposed to.
 A €50 deposit spun many times can create hundreds in turnover, which makes the house edge easier to understand.